wvirany/wvirany/README.md

 ## Hi there 👋

+My name's Walter.
+Here's a bit about me:

 ### 🔭 I’m currently working on ...

 - I'm concurrently completing my M.S. (*2025*) and B.S. (*2024*) at the University of Colorado Boulder